zeusta/Docs/extensions/Guide By Functions/Magento 1/Store Pickup.md

 ## HOW TO CONFIGURE

 You have seen how Store Pickup works in front-end for customers.
-The following part will guide you through how to configure and manage the extension in back-end.
+The following part will guide you through how to configure and manage the module in back-end.

 ***New release:** One of the most important Google Maps APIs Standard Plan updates implemented on June 22, 2016 was that **required future product updates are only available for requests made with an API key.**